acmerobotics/ftc-dashboard/README.md

 # FTC Dashboard

-FTC Dashboard provides telemetry and monitoring tools for the FTC robots during operation with the following features:
+FTC Dashboard provides telemetry and monitoring tools for FTC robots during operation with the following features:

 - Live telemetry with plots and field graphics
 - Live configuration variables